cloudify-cosmo/tattle/README.md

 ## Setup - Setting Environment Variables

 ### Github API request limitations
 As part of it's operation, tattle interacts with the GibHub API.
-For unauthenticated users, GitHub limits the number of API requests to 60 per hour[https://developer.github.com/v3/#rate-limiting].
+For unauthenticated users, GitHub [limits the number of API requests to 60 per hour](https://developer.github.com/v3/#rate-limiting).
 While this limitation still enables tattle to perform small queries, it is highly recommended to provide tattle with GitHub credentials (username and password) before running it.

 ### Setting GitHub-related Environment Variables